shenlin192/habx-chatroom/README.md

 Next, a `client-app` folder is added in order to achieve the concept of front-end, back-end separation.
 This folder contains all front-end applications and it's framework neutral.
-If one day we want to change the implementation from `react` to `vue` or `angular`, nothing in the back-end needs to be changed since they consume API only.
+If one day we want to change the **implementation from `react` to `vue` to `angular`, or using all of them, nothing in the back-end needs to be changed since they consume API only**.

 ````
 \bin